heimdali/heimdali/doc/develop.rst

 Build Heimdali in development mode
 ====================================

+Development mode means build Heimdali from its source code, typically the `develop` branch of heimdali_ Git repository.

-Development mode is usefull for developer.
-It consist in iterating in the cycle:
+Working in development mode consists in iterating in the cycle:

-  - modify source code
+  - Modify source code.
-  - build
+  - Build.
-  - run the test
+  - Run the test.

 without having to run the `make install` step.